 Don’t miss the Marine Science Center in Ponce Inlet that is only a one-minute drive from the lighthouse.
 You can pet stingrays in the aquatic touch pool for the low admission price of $5.
 You can easily spend an hour here just petting the stingrays.
 The Center rehabilitates sea turtles and seabirds.
 There is also a historic walking or bike tour map available on the center’s website.

 Melody is a UCF alumni and has lived in Central Florida for 18 years.
 She is the go-to person in her group of friends, family and coworkers when they need ideas for fun activities.
 She shares photos from her fun weekends on her Instagram feed to inspire others to explore Central Florida.
-She is currently working on completing the Central Florida Ale Trail.
-Follow her latest adventures on Instagram @orlandoadventuring.
+Follow her latest adventures on Instagram @orlandoadventuring or Yelp.

 All images courtesy Melody Larson, @orlandoadventuring.